 - Proprietary media components - support for audio formats such as .mp4.
 For a full list, see the detailed Chromium documentation.

-If you are using a trial version of CloudReady, or are using the Home Edition, you can enable these components by logging in as any user and opening the settings menu:
+If you are using the Home edition, you can enable these components by logging in as any user and opening the settings menu:

-If you have purchased CloudReady for your organization you can use the method shown above, but you can also enable these components on all devices at once via the "Plugins" section of my.neverware.com:
+If you have purchased CloudReady for your organization or are using a free trial of a paid edition of CloudReady, you can use the method shown above ,or you can enable these components on all devices at once via the "Plugins" section of my.neverware.com:

 If you are deploying CloudReady for your organization but do not know how to access my.neverware.com, please contact Neverware Support.